jessekelly881/SoftwareBlog/_posts/2019-09-03-playing-with-redux.md

 and I am sure I'm not the only one who has been tempted to use global state in my projects.

 ## Redux makes global state safe.

+Redux lets you have your cake and eat it too.
+Redux allows you to use global state in your project.
+But it makes you do so in a safe way.